jeff4/bionotes.github.io/ochem.md

 * 1/10 more chapter 5 stereochemistry problems
 * 1/12 more chapter 5 stereochemistry problems
 * 1/13 more chapter 5 stereochemistry problems
+* 1/15 some tougher stereochemistry problems at the end